Congrats! You’re almost there!

 - Climbing Katahdin: Get an early start, before the car campers and drive-ins.
 Since you checked in with the Ranger when you showed up (and got your “number“), you know you can leave your pack on the porch, and borrow a day pack they supply.
 Pack fleeces, rain gear, hats, gloves, headlamp, snacks and water – pack smart for the Greatest Mountain.
 Sign out at the Trailhead, read and respect the posted cautions.
 Keep your group to 10 at the most.

 - Getting home: Starting in September a shuttle ($10 for non-guests.) comes to the KSC at about 4PM on most days.
 There is a sign-up sheet on the Ranger’s porch – sign up BEFORE you start up the mountain so the Ranger can tell the shuttle driver how many folks need a ride.
-The shuttle’s last day is Oct.
-15th.
+The shuttle’s last daily run is Oct.
+1st.
+After that dare, until the 15th, you can arrange a pick-up through them for $50.
 Try to hook up a ride if you can from fellow campers.
 Hitch-hike into Millinocket if you have to.
 Most folks leaving the Park are heading there.
 Then it’s out to Medway to make bus connection south to Bangor and Portland to connect with planes and trains.

 - Section Hikers: The AT Lodge and Shaw’s are your go-tos for logistics regarding car-drops, long term parking, and slackpacks and shorter sections in the 100.